KarrLab/obj_tables/docs/overview.rst

 * :obj:`DateAttribute`, :obj:`TimeAttribute`, :obj:`DateTimeAttribute`

 The related attribute types (:obj:`OneToOneAttribute`, :obj:`OneToManyAttribute`, :obj:`ManyToOneAttribute`, and
-:obj:`ManyToManyAttribute`) enable all possible M-to-N relationships between objects.
+:obj:`ManyToManyAttribute`) enable all possible M-to-N relationships between pairs of models.
-To create a relationship between a pair of models, define a related attribute in a model that specifies the name of the other model as its first argument::
+To create a relationship between models, define a related attribute in a model that specifies the name of the other model as its first argument::

     class Lab(Model):